 NOTE: The TRIM feature is only available in Windows 7 or higher so if your still using Vista or even the now unsupported XP then it is advised to upgrade your system to get the most out of your SSD.

-Many people will say to remove it entirely but I would suggest reducing it and keeping it just in case, to adjust this it is fairly simple just go to File explorer –> right click on My computer –> select properties.
-Next up choose Advanced System Settings and navigate to the performance tab, in here choose change for virtual memory and then untick “automatically manage paging file for each drive”.
+Many people will say to remove it entirely but I would suggest reducing it and keeping it just in case.
+In order to adjust this it is fairly simple just go to File explorer –> right click on My computer –> select properties.
+From here choose Advanced System Settings and navigate to the performance tab, in here choose change for virtual memory and then untick “automatically manage paging file for each drive”.

 Now you can adjust the size remember this is calculated in megabytes so keep that in mind, here is a tool to help you.
 After changing the settings simply press Apply and close all Windows before rebooting your computer, after a reboot you should notice a portion of your space free and won’t have to worry about extra strain on your SSD.